Networks-Learning/token-pricing/README.md

 # Is Your LLM Overcharging You?
 Tokenization, Transparency, and Incentives

 This repository contains the code for the paper ["Is Your LLM Overcharging You?
-Tokenization, Transparency, and Incentives"](https://arxiv.org/abs/2505.21627) by Ander Artola Velasco, Stratis Tsirtsis, and Manuel Gomez-Rodriguez.
+Tokenization, Transparency, and Incentives"](https://arxiv.org/abs/2505.21627) by Ander Artola Velasco, Stratis Tsirtsis, Nastaran Okati and Manuel Gomez-Rodriguez.

 ## Paper abstract